 Bellini was the Venetian of the Renaissance who took the mechanism of oil painting to another expressive limit.
 He was the trailblazer of a procedure where the shadings were progressively developed in slight, clear layers.
-The outcome is shiny, rich and gleaming like no other.
+The outcome is shiny, rich, and gleaming like no other.
 In his altarpieces, you’ll track down a sort of quiet quietness enlightened by lovely tones that appear to be lit from the inside.

 Michelangelo Merisi da Caravaggio

 Known for making outrages, he broadly demonstrated the Virgin Mary after a popular whore, then, at that point, topped off the fundamental piece of an altarpiece with the rear of a pony.
 In any case, between being banished for episodes of savagery and fighting, he looking for employment and acknowledgment as one of the most skilled specialists of his age.

-Artemisia is one of the extraordinary limit breaking painters of the Baroque time.
-Female specialists of her time were restricted to in any case life artistic creations and pictures, since it was viewed as improper for ladies to paint from the naked figure.
+Artemisia is one of the extraordinary limit-breaking painters of the Baroque time who also became an accident reconstruction expert witness.
+Female specialists of her time were restricted to in any case life artistic creations and pictures since it was viewed as improper for ladies to paint from the naked figure.
 Yet, Artemisia wouldn’t let that stop her.
 At only 17, she broke restrictions with her artwork of Susanna and the Elders, in which she gladly shows a full-front facing naked, right in the focal point of the casing.

 Gian Lorenzo Bernini

 The stone carver with the enchanted touch who could transform marble into anything he needed, Bernini was an intelligent virtuoso who might rethink what was conceivable with form.
-At the Galleria Borghese you’ll discover a portion of his most noteworthy show-stoppers.
+At the Galleria Borghese, you’ll discover a portion of his most noteworthy show-stoppers.

-The frantic revelry filled existence of bohemian Modigliani started when he was brought into the world in the Italian town of Livorno.
-He vagabonded his direction through the Paris of the mid twentieth century with a circle of craftsmen and erudite people that included Pablo Picasso, Jean Cocteau, and Diego Rivera.
+The frantic revelry-filled existence of bohemian Modigliani started when he was brought into the world in the Italian town of Livorno.
+He vagabonded his direction through the Paris of the mid-twentieth century with a circle of craftsmen and erudite people that included Pablo Picasso, Jean Cocteau, and Diego Rivera.
 He was never a piece of the different “isms,” like Cubism or Futurism, that were advancing across the mainland.
 He investigated his own particular style, painting with long, bending lines.

-A noteworthy picture taker, muse, quiet film entertainer, political lobbyist and (maybe) spy, Tina Modotti was brought into the world in Udine to an average family.
+A noteworthy picture taker, muse, quiet film entertainer, political lobbyist, even winter wedding favors maker, and (maybe) spy, Tina Modotti was brought into the world in Udine to an average family.
 She turned into the escort of persuasive photographic artist Edward Weston and moved with him to Mexico.
-There, they became associated with every one of the progressive intelligent people who were stirring up history, like Frida Kahlo, Diego Rivera and Pablo Neruda.
+There, they became associated with every one of the progressive intelligent people who were stirring up history, like Frida Kahlo, Diego Rivera, and Pablo Neruda.